ethan161/JS121B/README.md

 This is home to my discord-bot project, among other attempts.
-The discord-bot folder is my official submission.
+The discord-bot folder, and more specifically, the file discordbot.js, are my final submission for W06 Tasks.

 For some reason, I had a difficult time with API's and getting them to update on my computer.
 Therefore, I shifted my focus onto something that was closer aligned with my interests and something that I could complete.